jkempf42/kube-volttron/gateway-node/README.md

 ### BACnet NetworkAttachmentDefinition manifest for second gateway pod interface

-The K8s CNI handles additional pod interfaces though a `NetworkAttachmentDefinition` object.
+The Kubernetes CNI handles additional pod interfaces though a `NetworkAttachmentDefinition` object.
 Multus requires a network attachment point definition to configure the vbac pod with the second interface.